TAP-GGC/project-template/README.md

 <!-- replace with full names of your team members -->

 ## :page_with_curl: Project Description
 A more thorough description of your project.
-Not necessarily a full walkthrough, but describe the sections of your project and the gist of what participants will be doing when interacting with it.
+Not necessarily a full walkthrough, but describe the different sections of your project and the gist of what participants will be doing when interacting with it.

 ## :memo: Publications
 <!-- team members, then professors/advisors.
 "Name of Publication", event, date and year, Georgia Gwinnett College -->
 1. Team Member, Team Member, Team Member, John Doe, Fergie Licious.
-"A Real Fake Workshop", Fake event, April 1, 2024, Georgia Gwinnett College.
+"A Real Fake Workshop", Fake Event, April 1, 2024, Georgia Gwinnett College.

 ## :open_hands: Outreach
 <!-- Replace these with the outreach your team has done. -->